-B. Discuss 5 reasonable nursing interventions and 5 sound rationales for each problem.
-Every intervention must directly relate to the identified problem, every rationale must include underlying physiology and/or pathophysiology.
-(12 marks for each problem that has: 5 appropriate interventions and 5 detailed rationale)
+C. Develop care plans for your 3 priority problems.
+For each problem include a clear problem statement, 5 interventions, and a rationale for each intervention.
+Interventions must directly relate to the identified problem, every rationale must include underlying physiology and/or pathophysiology.